bdqnghi/infercode/README.md

 ## Datasets
 - SrcML AST format of java-small data: https://ai4code.s3.ap-southeast-1.amazonaws.com/java-small-pkl.zip
-- SrcML AST format of OJ data: https://ai4code.s3.ap-southeast-1.amazonaws.com/OJ_raw_pkl.pkl
+- SrcML AST format of OJ data: https://ai4code.s3.ap-southeast-1.amazonaws.com/OJ_raw_pkl.zip
+- Raw OJ data from Mou et al.: https://ai4code.s3.ap-southeast-1.amazonaws.com/OJ_raw.zip

 ## Quick run
 If you want to have a quick run to see how the code work, first download the small version of the pre-processed OJ data from this url : https://ai4code.s3.ap-southeast-1.amazonaws.com/OJ_raw_pkl_small.zip, unzip it, then run: